cjstoddard/PicoCalc-uf2/uf2/README.md

 Update 3-26-2025

 I moved all the uf2 images I compiled to their own folder, so I could make room for my own projects.

+Update 4-3-2025

+I added a uLisp and PicoMite uf2 images for the Pico 2.
+If you are interested in other versions of uLisp uf2, goto this [website](https://dev.metacircular.net/).
+Thank you guu and picolisper from the Clockworkpi forums for building these uLisp images.